MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

 ### Delete a capacity

 When you delete a capacity, the workspaces associated with the capacity are retained for seven days before they are deleted.
 If you have defined a [workspace retention policy](../admin/portal-workspaces.md#workspace-retention) your workspaces are retained for the period specified.
+For more information about what happens to your files when you delete a capacity, see [Fabric capacity deletion](../admin/service-admin-portal-capacity-settings.md#fabric-capacity-deletion).

 Ongoing operations are stopped or canceled and scheduled operations are canceled.